slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On management and delegation

 <!--
-> *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could."  -- Steve Jobs*
-> *"Management is prompt engineering for humans."  -- Pedro Domingos*

 - reward system. culture is influenced by structure. give to the right person
 - as estruturas funcionam qd ha coesao
 - Ideas are welcomed, execution is worshiped